nkyume/arknigts-auto-recruitment-tool/README.md

 # arknigts-screenshot-recruitment-tool v0.3
 ### I want to create a programm that tells which tags to choose via screenshot instead on picking tags on wiki.
 im using this something https://github.com/wesngu28/rhodesapi i dont know how to call it sorry, im new to coding

+---Version 0.4.1---
+-Bugfixes

+---Version 0.4---
+-Can take screenshot of tags and show operators that match that tags combinations
+bugs: operators don't have meele and ranged tags

 ---Version 0.3 pre pre alpha---

 Features: